-As per our 2013 review, we have found that it difficult to make any definitive conclusions based on available service level data.
+As was the case in our 2013 review, we have found it difficult to reach definitive conclusions based on available service level data.
 In particular, the data is not reported in a consistent and complete way.
-We consider there is value in VicRoads collecting service level data more fully and consistently, to support the requirements of the Accident Towing Services Regulations.
+We consider there would be value in more recorded data on response times and total complaint numbers.